 Rafael Nadal: Historic journey towards winning 21 Grand Slams

 Presently ranked world no. 1, Nadal is a Spanish professional tennis player most popularly called the ‘King of Clay’.
-One of the greatest single surface players winning a staggering 13 French Open titles, making him the most successful player on clay and at a single major.
+One of the most significant single surface players, winning a staggering 13 French Open titles, making him the most successful player on clay and at a single major.

 Nadal’s Professional Tennis journey

-Rafael Nadal was raised in a sports-minded family and at the age of 4 he was gifted a tennis racquet from his uncle Toni, who also became one of the prominent figures in Nadal’s life and his coach during professional tours.
-Toni also helped Nadal to master a few one-handed forehand and two-handed backhand strokes that became signature moves for Nadal, strokes that also led him to major victories.
+Rafael Nadal was raised in a sports-minded family.
+At the age of 4, he was gifted a tennis racquet by his uncle Toni, who also became one of the prominent figures in Nadal’s life and his coach during professional tours.
+Toni also helped Nadal to master a few one-handed forehands and two-handed backhand strokes that became signature moves for Nadal, strokes that also led him to significant victories.

-In 2001, Nadal became a professional tennis player and as a junior competitor he was able to reach the finals of Wimbledon Championships in 2002.
-He has also been the youngest player ( 18 years and few months) to win victoriously for his country during the Davis Cup in 2004.
+In 2001, Nadal became a professional tennis player, and as a junior competitor, he reached the finals of the Wimbledon Championships in 2002.
+He has also been the youngest player ( 18 years and a few months) to win victoriously for his country during the Davis Cup in 2004.

-With his potent and revolutionary strokes, heavy topspin and ability to cover the court in speed, he quickly became one of the top players.
-From defeating Roger Federer in French Open ( Roland Garros) to his winning streak of 81 consecutive matches in 2007, he has been a force to reckon with.
+With his powerful and revolutionary strokes, heavy topspin and ability to quickly cover the court, he quickly became one of the top players.
+From defeating Roger Federer in French Open ( Roland Garros) to winning 81 consecutive matches in 2007, he has been a force to reckon with.
 In August 2009, Nadal won the men’s singles Gold medal at the Olympic Games in Beijing and took over the number one world ranking from Federer in the same month.
 Nadal also has a history of strong rivalry with former world number one, Novak Djokovic.
-Collectively, Nadal, Djokovic and Federer are also called as the Big Three of the sport of Tennis.
+Nadal, Djokovic and Federer are collectively called the Big Three of Tennis.

-While the King of Clay has seen some of the biggest career highs, he has also lived through his lows in his professional career.
+While the King of Clay has seen some of the most significant career highs, he has also lived through his lows in his professional career.
 Physical injuries over the years have been a major challenge he has had to overcome for months of rest at a go.
-From serious knee injury, wrist to back injuries, Nadal has seen them all.
-Some of these even made him withdraw from Wimbledon to Roland Garros as well as other major grand slams and world championships.
+Nadal has seen them all, from serious knee injuries and wrist to back injuries.
+Some of these made him withdraw from Wimbledon to Roland Garros and other major grand slams and world championships.

-In 2021, Nadal announced a break from playing from a chronic foot injury so he could recover fully for the upcoming seasons.
-He said ‘My goal right now is to prepare myself in the best possible way in every way for when I am ready to arrive and be able to be competitive’.
+In 2021, Nadal announced a break from playing from a chronic foot injury to recover fully for the upcoming seasons.
+He said, ‘My goal right now is to prepare myself in the best possible way in every way for when I am ready to arrive and be able to be competitive’.

 Nadal has been a shining example of how one can face adversity and physical limitation to come out shining.
 Surfacing back after a long break from an injury in 2022, Nadal is still ruling the game at the age of 35.
-With the world record of winning the most number of grand slam titles in the history of professional tennis, he has fought all odds over the years with grit and determination and proven to all who doubted his longevity with his physically demanding playing style.
+With a world record of winning the grandest slam titles in the history of professional tennis, he has fought all odds over the years with grit and determination and proven to all who doubted his longevity with his physically demanding playing style.

 Rafa Nadal Academy

-To encourage the sport of Tennis and aid others to develop and hone their skills in the sport, in 2016 Nadal kickstarted his own tennis academy in his hometown Manacor, Spain, the Rafa Nadal Academy.
-His goal with the academy is to offer a world class training facility within the country so that no child has to travel to another country for the same facilities.
-The academy combines both tennis and academics so as the students can focus on their education while learning to play the sport professionally.
-The academy is close to heart and he himself spends time playing with the students when he can.
+To encourage the sport of Tennis and aid others in developing and honing their skills in the sport, in 2016, Nadal kickstarted his own tennis academy in his hometown Manacor, Spain, the Rafa Nadal Academy.
+His goal with the academy is to offer a world-class training facility within the country so that no child has to travel to another country for the same facilities.
+The academy combines tennis and academics so that the students can focus on their education while learning to play the sport professionally.
+The academy is close to their heart, and he himself spends time playing with the students when he can.

 Read More: E-commerce for Sports